I was recently interviewed for a podcast – and halfway through, I told a whopping fib.

 On reflection, if I had that microphone back in front of me, my answer would be more honest.

 “Yes.
 It is hard.
 When I’m doing it right, it’s harder than anything I’ve ever done.
-I mean, compared to other harder-working folk, that might not mean much.
+I mean, compared to other harder-working folk (which might be most people), that might not mean much.
 But to me, in entirely relative terms, this is where I’m working the hardest.”

-“Holy hell, in stress terms, going bald was nothing compared to hitting publish on something I’m completely convinced will finish me as a writer because it either says far, far too much or far, far too little.
-Why don’t I ever know which it is?”
+“Holy hell, in stress terms, going bald was nothing compared to hitting publish on something I’m completely convinced will finish me as a writer because it either says far, far too much or far, far too little.”

-“Blogging is hard because it feels like like I’ve spent years failing to learn how to make it easier.
-Every time is a challenge.
-Every time it’s hard.”
+“Blogging is hard because it feels like I’ve spent years failing to learn how to make it easier.
+Every time is some kind of challenge.
+Every time it’s some kind of hard.”

-“But I’ve noticed that the times when I find it hardest, when I take zero short cuts and just sit down and challenge myself to do it properly, however bloody long it takes and how much coffee I end up drinking – that’s always the stuff that does well, and where I can see how I’ve improved.
+“But I’ve noticed that the times when I find it hardest, when I take zero short cuts and just sit down and push myself to do it properly, however bloody long it takes and however much tea I end up drinking – that’s always the stuff that does well, and where I can see how I’ve improved.
 I think that’s where the actual work gets done.
 I think that’s where I’m most myself, as a writer.”

 “So yeah, you’re damn right it’s hard sometimes.”